top of page

 Prescription Orthotics

-Prescription orthotics are the mainstay of treatment for plantar fasciitis and decades of research have confirmed they work!
-Prescription orthotics are custom to you, like glasses, that fit in your shoes, and re-align the poor mechanics of the foot which is usually the cause of pain on the bottom of the heel.
-Why not an over the counter orthotic?
-They don't go far enough, and studies prove prescription orthotics are better in the long run, and help you stay more active longer.
+Prescription orthotics are the mainstay of treatment for many foot problems and decades of research have confirmed they work!
+Prescription orthotics are custom to you, like glasses, that fit in your shoes, and re-align the poor mechanics of the foot which causes heel pain.

 Orthotic.jpg